 - The Indigenous Tribesmen of Annam

 The Tais, the Tho and the Muangs were among the few of the indigenous tribesmen that were remnant of the Great Flood.
-Before the formation of Tonkin, they were mostly left to their own environment.
+Before the formation of Annam, they were mostly left to their own environment.
 Because their territory was not part of the fertile land of the Red River's valleys, they created no political threat to the Chinese court.
-Evidences show that the Hans left them to the local Tai (Ho) leadership of the Lolos and the Pai-Y (RHT: Lest Tho et Les Thai: P. 31).
-In contrast, the Hans chased out the Kun-Luns completely from the southern seashore to form Tonkin and other Dai-Viet communities.
-They do it by replacing the Kun-Lun people with migrants from Annam (Central China) to be administered by the Han themselves.
-In their administration, they used Yueh migrants from Central Asia to secure order and protection from the south.
+Evidences show that the Hans left them to the local Tai (Ho) leadership of the Lolos and the Pai-Yi (RHT: Lest Tho et Les Thai: P. 31).
+In contrast, the Hans chased out the Kun-Luns completely from the southern seashore to form the Annamete and other Dai-Viet communities.

 - The Chinese Land owners

 During the Later Han period, prevailing of land ownership encouraged the rise of powerful landlord class of Chinese aristocracy.
 Government exaction tended to drive peasants to sell their lands to rich merchants and officials and to become tenant farmers.
 (Viet: The Han-Viet era: The Great Han-Viet Families)

 - The Land Concession of the Thos

 In conjunction with formation of Tokin by the Hans, The Thos were going to receive mass migration of Yueh stocks from Central Asia.
 However, With no interference of the Han, the Nungs stayed as migrants and had to acquire theirs land by non-violent means.
 Many families "Nung" still possessed the contracts by which the land concessions were being written.
 Evidences show that the Nung did only could afford and received mediocre lands that they must improve by hard works (RHT: The Nung: P. 78).